This is a spin on the classic recipe for French steamed mussels—you know, the big bowl of mussels bathed in white wine, butter, and garlic.

-This dish exudes a certain exoticness, and it works for a casual dinner party.
+This dish exudes a certain exoticness and it works for a casual dinner party.
 It's both easy and quick, but like all such recipes, the quality of the ingredients matters a lot.

-- 2 pounds live mussels
+- 2 pounds mussels (live)

-- 1 tablespoon unsalted butter
+- 1 tablespoon butter (unsalted)

 - 3/4 cup white wine

-Scrub and debeard the mussels.
+- Scrub and debeard the mussels.
 The "beard" is the fibrous hairy thing hanging from one side of the tasty bivalve.
 Pull it off with a side-to-side motion.

-Heat the butter over medium-high heat in a large, wide-bottomed pot with a lid like a Dutch oven.
+- Heat the butter over medium-high heat in a large, wide-bottomed pot with a lid like a Dutch oven.
+Sauté the green onions or onion until soft but not browned.

-Saute the shallot or green onions until soft but not browned.
-Add the garlic cloves if you are using them; if you are using green garlic, leave it out for now.
+- Add the garlic cloves if you are using them; if you are using the green garlic shoots, leave them out for now.

-Cover the pot and let the mussels steam for 3 to 8 minutes.
+- Cover the pot and let the mussels steam for 3 to 8 minutes.
 After 3 minutes, check the mussels; many should be open.
 You want them all open, but some will do this faster than others.

-As soon as most of the mussels are open, turn off the heat and toss in the green garlic if that's your garlic choice.
-If you want a little more heat, add crushed red pepper flakes, as desired.
+- As soon as most of the mussels are open, turn off the heat and toss in the green garlic if that's your garlic choice.
+If you want a little more heat, add optional crushed red pepper flakes, as desired.
 Cover for a minute while you prepare bowls and plates.

-Spoon out plenty of mussels and broth, which should be briny enough to not need any more salt.
+- Spoon out plenty of mussels and broth, which should be briny enough to not need any more salt.
 Throw out any mussels that did not open.

-Serve with crusty bread, more white wine (a good choice is the one you used to cook with) -- and don't forget an extra bowl for the shells.
+- Serve with crusty bread, more white wine (a good choice is the one you used to cook with) and don't forget an extra bowl for the shells.